• States

 It is always important to protect your personal information.
 Identity thieves are everywhere.

-This unisex RFID blocking concealed travel pouch is lightweight and comes in several colors.
+This unisex RFID-blocking concealed travel pouch is lightweight and comes in several colors.
 It has lots of organization to give you peace of mind.
 You can place it under your clothes next to your body to carry your ID safely.

-If you have a pouch already that does not come with the RFID protection, as I do, these RFID sleeves are the perfect solution.
+If you have a pouch already that does not come with RFID protection, as I do, these RFID sleeves are the perfect solution.

 If you are planning on taking a lot of pictures with your phone you will definitely want to consider an external charging battery.
 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.